 Eastern State Penitentiary

 Take a 360-degree panoramic look around the now abandoned and historic Eastern State Penitentiary that is located in Philadelphia, Pennsylvania.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 Images by Jeremy Powlus